usc-isi-i2/pper_sharemind/jaccard/README.md

 ## Run program with blocking

 0. In keydb config file, `ScanCount` needs to be set to a value greater than the total number of records in keydb.
-Total number of records can be computed as `26 * (a_size + b_size)` in which each record occupies 25 blocking keys and 1 record key.
+Total number of records can be computed as `26 * (a_size + b_size)` in which each record occupies 25 blocking keys and 1 record key when threshold is set to 0.5.

 1. It is similar to non-blocking version, but need an additional column which contains blocking keys.